Rangga056/airbnb-clone/README.md

 ## Reflection

-- Context: This project is part of my ongoing exploration of web development technologies and was undertaken during my study at Universitas Nasional.
+- **Context:** This project marks a pivotal part of my ongoing journey in web development, undertaken during my academic tenure at Universitas Nasional.

-- Objective: The main goal was to build an application that simplifies event management, enabling users to create and participate in events
+- **Objective:** The primary aim was to develop an application facilitating streamlined event management, empowering users to effortlessly create and participate in diverse events.

-- Challenges: Managing event details and implementing ticket purchasing functionality presented challenges.
-I invested time in researching these aspects to ensure a robust and efficient solution.
+- **Challenges:** Effectively managing event details and integrating ticket purchasing functionality posed significant hurdles.
+Extensive research was undertaken to devise robust and efficient solutions.

-- Unexpected Obstacles: Adapting the project to accommodate ticket purchasing and ensuring a seamless user experience posed unexpected challenges.
+- **Unexpected Obstacles:** Adapting the project to seamlessly incorporate ticket purchasing and ensuring an intuitive user experience presented unforeseen challenges, requiring agile problem-solving.

-- Tooling: I chose Next.js 14 for its improved performance and TypeScript support.
-Tailwind CSS provides a utility-first approach for styling, while MongoDB serves as the backend database.
-Vercel simplifies deployment, Shadcn beautiful, accessible, and customizable, Stripe for the payment gateaway, and Clerk handles the user authentication.
+- **Tooling:** For this project, I utilized a powerful tech stack.
+Next.js 14 provided enhanced performance and TypeScript support, while Tailwind CSS facilitated a utility-first approach to styling.
+For the backend, I leveraged Supabase, which utilizes PostgreSQL as the database, offering scalability and robustness.
+Prisma served as the ORM (Object-Relational Mapping), enabling seamless interaction with the database.
+Deployment was streamlined with Vercel, Shadcn enriched the project with beautiful and accessible components.
+User authentication was handled by Kinde, ensuring a secure and seamless authentication process.

 At the end of the day, the technologies implemented in this project are React, Next JS 14, Typescript, MongoDB, Clerk, Shadcn, Stripe and a significant amount of VanillaJS, JSX/TSX, and TailwindCSS.